teleprint-me/nn/docs/xor.md

 7. **Tensor Creation**:
    - **Operation**: Create tensors for input, weights, biases, and output.
    - **GGML Equivalent**: `ggml_new_tensor_2d` or other appropriate functions for tensor creation.

+## 2. The XOR Problem

+The XOR problem is a simple boolean logic function that takes two binary inputs (0 or 1) and outputs the exclusive OR of those values:

+XOR(A, B) = A ⊕ B

+This problem serves as an example for creating a basic neural network model to solve this logical operation using matrix multiplication, addition, activation functions, loss calculation, backpropagation (gradient descent), and tensor creation.